-The photos below show pictures of happy Jewish families and gatherings prior to the Nazi era.
+The photos below show pictures of happy Jewish families and gatherings before the Nazi era.
 The Jewish people have a long biblical history going back thousands of years.
-They had become successful participants in communities scattered all across Europe prior to Hitler coming into power.
+They had become successful participants in communities scattered all across Europe before Hitler coming into power.

-Be forewarned…many of the following photos are hard to view!
+Be forewarned that many of the following images are hard to view!

 Dr. Joseph Goebbels ordered the public burning of books in May of 1933.
-Obviously books written by Jewish authors such as Albert Einstein were included but many others were also burned.
+Many books written by Jewish authors such as Albert Einstein were included, but others were also burned.
 Helen Keller was one such author who had some disabilities.
-She was deaf and blind and that definitely did not fit into the Nazi ideal of racial superiority!
+She was deaf and blind, and that did not fit into the Nazi ideal of racial superiority!

-The airways were filled with Nazi propaganda.
-If the goal is to change attitudes and behavior…where better to start than with children!
+The airways were filled with Nazi propaganda, and if the goal is to change attitudes and behavior where better to start than with children!

 The Jews and others were rounded up and most often hauled off in railroad cattle cars to extermination camps.
-Often those overcrowded cars with precious little fresh air and no sanitation were on the rails for days.
+Usually, those full cars with precious little fresh air and no sanitation were on the rails for days.
 Many of the people died while in transport.
 The suffering and odors had to have been horrific!

 In addition to being shot or starved to death in work camps, the majority of people killed were gassed to death with carbon monoxide or cyanide gas.

-Ovens were built to act as crematoriums to get rid of the massive accumulation bodies.
+Ovens were built to act as crematoriums to get rid of the massive accumulation of bodies.